 - ✓ Perform Functional Simulation and Timing Simulation of your design.
 Demonstrate this to your TA. - Behavioral Simulation: Add the internal signal DO the waveform view.
-Go to: SCOPE window: testbench $\rightarrow$ UUT.
-Then go to Objects Window $\rightarrow$ Signal(s) $\rightarrow$ Add to Wave Window.
-Then, re-run the simulation. - If your circuit works correctly, the data written on DI will appear on DO (when wr\rd=0) for the corresponding address. - Complete the timing diagram in the figure based on your Vivado simulation (you can use hexadecimals for the cases when wr\rd=1). - ✓ I/O Assignment: Generate the XDC file associated with your board. - Suggestion (for Basys 3, use SW15 instead of CPU RESETN for resetn input)
+Go to: SCOPE window: testbench \rightarrow UUT.
+Then go to Objects Window \rightarrow Signal(s) \rightarrow Add to Wave Window.
+Then, re-run the simulation. - If your circuit works correctly, the data written by DI (when wr_rd=1) will appear on DO (when wr_rd=0) for the corresponding address. - Complete the timing diagram in the figure based on your Vivado simulation. - ✓ I/O Assignment: Generate the XDC file associated with your board. - Suggestion (for Basys 3, use SW15 instead of CPU RESETN for resetn input)